Smrutiranjan-Patra/shopper-stop-clone-public/README.md

 * Browse available products
 * Add products to the shopping cart and wishlist
 * Delete products from the shopping cart and wishlist
-* Display the shopping cart and wishlist
+* Display the shopping cart and wishlist.
 * To checkout, a user must be logged in